-Required training for Grant Award Administrator and Financial Manager administration training" by 120 days after the date of the recipient's acceptance of the award.
-Successful completion of such a training on or after
+Required training for Grant Award Administrator and Financial Manager

+The Grant Award Administrator and all Financial Managers for this award must have successfully completed an "OJP financial management and grant administration training" by 120 days after the date of the recipient's acceptance of the award.
+Successful completion of such a training on or after October 15, 2020, will satisfy this condition.